 Domain authority is a proprietary metric that measures the overall value of a website.
 Most tools show domain authority as a score out of 100, derived from a calculation that considers all known backlinks.
 The score factors in both the number and source of these links.

 While Google doesn’t specifically use domain authority, pages that rank the highest for a given search generally come from sites with higher domain authority.
 Basically, domain authority — along with page authority — is an indicator of rankability.
-Translated to the results pages, you can expect to need fewer backlinks to rank for a specific keyword if your website’s domain authority is much higher than the existing competition.
+Translated to the search results pages, you can expect to need fewer backlinks to rank for a specific keyword if your website’s domain authority is much higher than the existing competition.

 Want to see domain authority for yourself?
 You can do this with several tools: